ahmedrazaposwal/springboot-api-gateway/README.md

 # springboot-api-gateway
-API gateway in spring boot, to show that how a request redirect towrds its service
+The API Gateway acts as a single entry point that routes incoming client requests to appropriate microservices using service discovery.

 ## Local Setup